 Photo from 10 Hour Super Jeep Tour of the Golden Circle with Snowmobiling and Transfer from Reykjavik

 If you're not the hiking type, but would still like to explore Iceland's glaciers, there is a faster way to do it.
-A lot faster!
+A much faster way!

 January is a great time of year to go snowmobiling and zoom across the fluffy, snowy plains of Iceland's glaciers.
-You can combine snowmobiling with a Golden Circle tour with a transfer from Reykjavik, or you can meet on location for this epic 2.5-hour snowmobiling tour on the Myrdalsjokull glacier.
+You can combine snowmobiling with a Golden Circle tour with a transfer from Reykjavik, or you can meet on location for this epic 2.5-hour snowmobiling tour on the Myrdalsjokul Glacier.

-As 11% of Iceland's surface is covered by glaciers, meaning there are multiple options when it comes to snowmobiling around the country.
-You are sure to find the perfect snowmobile tour for you and get the adrenaline pumping!
+11% of Iceland's surface is covered by glaciers, meaning you'll have multiple options to choose from when it comes to snowmobiling around the country.
+You are certain to find thrilling snowmobile tours and get your adrenaline pumping!

 Snorkeling and Diving in Iceland in January

-Snorkeling and diving in Iceland in January may seem like a terrifying prospect, but with modern drysuit equipment, it is, in fact, a rewarding and exciting opportunity!
+Snorkeling and diving in Iceland in January may seem like a terrifying prospect.
+However, thanks to modern drysuit equipment, it is a rewarding and exciting opportunity!

 Silfra, where most snorkeling and diving tours happen, is a natural spring in a fissure that never freezes over.
 It's regarded as one of the best diving spots in the world.

-The reason for this is its location and visibility.
-Silfra is located in Thingvellir National Park and it's right between the tectonic plates of North America and Eurasia and is surrounded by incredible natural formations.
+This fame is largely because of its location and visibility.
+Silfra is located in Thingvellir National Park, is right between the tectonic plates of North America and Eurasia, and is surrounded by incredible natural formations.

-The Silfra ravine will be lined with snow and beautiful ice sculptures at this time of year, making the surroundings even more dramatic, which makes the scene especially magical for photographers.
+The Silfra Ravine will be lined with snow and beautiful ice sculptures at this time of year, making the surroundings even more dramatic.
+This makes the scene especially magical for photographers.

-It's also a spring.
-Therefore, the water has been filtered underground for decades through porous lava rock, meaning the visibility exceeds 328 feet (100 meters).
+It's also a spring, meaning the water has been filtered underground for decades through porous lava rock.
+As a result, the visibility exceeds 328 feet (100 meters)!

 - Learn about Scuba Diving and Snorkelling in Iceland